smikitky/node-multi-integer-range/README.md

 You can handle ranges containing zero and negative integers.
 To pass negative integers to the string parser, always contain them in parentheses.
-Otherwise, it will be parsed as an unbounded range.
+Otherwise, it may be parsed as an unbounded range.
+For example, passing `-5` to the string parser means "all integers <=5 (including 0 and all negative integers)" rather than "minus five".

 ```js
 var mr1 = new MultiRange('(-5),(-1)-0'); // -5, -1 and 0